-Tyrosine reportedly can help suppress appetite, reduce body fat, and stimulate the release of human growth hormone (HGH).
+Tyrosine may help suppress appetite and reduce body fat.
+It may also prompt the release of human growth hormone (HGH).

-People with phenylketonuria (PKU) typically require tyrosine supplementation since they are unable to convert phenylalanine into tyrosine.
+People with phenylketonuria (PKU) may need to take tyrosine supplements since.
+This is because they’re unable to convert phenylalanine into tyrosine.

-Women who are pregnant or breastfeeding should not use tyrosine supplements.
+Women who are pregnant or breastfeeding shouldn’t use tyrosine supplements.

-People who have melanoma (pigmented type) or tyrosinemia type I or II should not take tyrosine supplements.
+People who have melanoma (pigmented type) or tyrosinemia type I or II shouldn’t take tyrosine supplements.

-People with hyperthyroidism (overactive thyroid) should talk with a physician before taking tyrosine supplements.
+People with overactive thyroid (hyperthyroidism) should talk with their healthcare providers before taking tyrosine supplements.